archlinux/aur/README.md

 pacaur -Syy freelancer-desktop-app

+## Issues

-If you have any issues please report them to the AUR or if you'd rather, report them here.
+Please report any issues to the AUR: https://aur.archlinux.org/packages/freelancer-desktop-app

 If you wish to install this package manually run the following from your command line (not as root):